 Areas of Special Interest

 Minimally Invasive Surgery:

-Dr. Mariano has a strong interest in minimally invasive procedures ranging from joint arthroscopy, thoracoscopy (chest), and laparoscopy (abdomen).
+Dr. Mariano has a strong interest in minimally invasive procedures ranging from joint arthroscopy, thoracoscopy (chest), and laparoscopy (abdomen), and endoscopy.
 She has extensive experience with laparoscopic spays, liver biopsies, gastropexies, and thoracoscopic pericardectomies.
 Research has shown that recovery from minimally invasive procedures can be faster and more comfortable for your pet.